ozcar9975/drexel_food_fenders/USERGUIDE.md

 **Inventory**

 The inventory system can be accessed through "I" key on the keyboard.
-It will store power-ups and powerpoints.
+It will store power-ups and power points.
 ![Alt text](image-2.png)

 **Power-up**